AdMob policy change log

-One of the top requests we hear from publishers is that they want us to simplify and streamline our policies.
+One of the top requests that we hear from publishers is that they want us to simplify and streamline our policies.
 We know that many of you use several of our publisher products and we want to bring you a clear and easy way to understand how to interact with our policies and how they affect you, no matter which products you use.

 Here’s what you can expect:

 - Google Publisher Restrictions, which outline the types of content which will receive restricted sources of advertising.
-These include: Sexual Content, Shocking Content, Explosives, Guns, Gun Parts & Related Products, Other Weapons, Tobacco, Recreational Drugs, Alcohol Sales and Misuse, Online Gambling, Prescription Drugs, and Unapproved Pharmaceuticals and Supplements.
+These include: Sexual Content, Shocking Content, Explosives, Guns, Gun Parts & Related Products, Other Weapons, Tobacco, Recreational Drugs, Alcohol Sales and Misuse, Online Gambling, Prescription Drugs and Unapproved Pharmaceuticals and Supplements.
 Google Ads (formerly AdWords) will continue not to serve on any of this restricted content; it will only receive ads from other advertising products or via the use of direct deals between publishers and advertisers.